Tokenism or table stakes?

 This is well illustrated by the grammatical gender pronoun problem from before.
 People with strong grammatical gender preferences are likely to be invested in non-traditional actual gender, e.g. because of being transgender themselves, and such a person will have likely encountered much prejudice and bad-faith negotiation in their life.
 It would be reasonable for such a person to want to ensure that negotiations about this stressor were in good faith, because they have had painful experience of bad faith ones.
 The problem is that this tokenism-table-stakes thing could easily lead us to believe that people who genuinely want to help us are in fact entrenched and prejudiced opposition.
 Or, worse, it could turn a potential ally into an actual enemy if the wires were badly crossed enough.
 As Abraham Lincoln did not say, The easiest way to identify an enemy is to create one.7

-The practical implication on this for coalition building are not clear.
-I am arguing that arguing about tokenism versus table stakes reduces the size of the coalition who might act to change the world together, because it alienates some allies inside the establishment.
+The practical implication on this for coalition building are not clear to me.
+Arguing about tokenism versus table stakes probably, all else being equal, reduces the size of the coalition who might act to change the world together, because it alienates some allies inside the establishment.
 In that regard, it makes us weaker by making our coalition smaller.
-But maybe it can expand the coalition in some other ways?
+But I am not all in on this hypothesis.
+Maybe it can expand the coalition in some other ways?

 9 Ineffective symbolic gestures could be better than nothing if we are not actually negotiating in good faith